 In terms of its application, Stanford is once again re-using its essay questions.
-And there’s good reason for the recycling: These are excellent questions that succinctly get to the heart of what Stanford wants to know about you.
-They are not easy questions, but they are thoughtful, probing ones.
+And there’s good reason for the recycling: Stanford has excellent questions that succinctly get to the heart of what Stanford wants to know about you.
+They are not easy questions to answer, but they are thoughtful, probing ones.

-Stanford GSB has also added a new, optional short answer question to its application.
+Last year, Stanford GSB also added optional short answer questions to its application.

 Stanford gives a lot of advice and guidance on its website as to what it’s looking for in the essays.
 You should access that advice in addition to reviewing my suggestions below.